Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 What is JIH?

 JIH stands for “Japan International Hospitals.”
 This initiative was launched by the MIJ (Medical Excellence JAPAN) association, which focuses on the globalization of Japan’s medical services.
-MIJ grants JIH certification to a hospital it evaluates as capable of serving international patients.
+MIJ grants JIH certification to a hospital that is evaluated as capable of serving international patients.

 As of January 2024, there are 13 JIH-accredited hospitals in the 23 wards of Tokyo.
 Moreover, overall, 19 such hospitals are in the Tokyo Metropolitan area, including 3 in Chiba, 2 in Kanagawa, and 1 in Saitama.
 You can find these hospitals here.